TomSka: Internet career

-Asdfmovie
+asdfmovie

-In 2008, Ridgewell released the first episode of Asdfmovie, an animated sketch comedy series featuring short clips of minimalist characters in surreal and occasionally darkly humorous situations.
-15 total main episodes have been released on YouTube, as well as many compilations of deleted scenes and an Asdfmovie spin-off video named "marmite is terrible (asdfmite)".
+Asdfmovie (/ˈæsdəfmuːvi/ AS-dəf-moo-vee, stylised in all lowercase) is a British independent-animated sketch comedy web series created, written, directed by, and starring Ridgewell.
+The series features short clips of minimalist characters in surreal and occasionally darkly humorous situations.
+16 total main episodes have been released on YouTube, as well as many compilations of deleted scenes and an Asdfmovie spin-off video named "marmite is terrible (asdfmite)".

-In October 2015, Ridgewell released his book based on the Asdfmovie series, Art is Dead: the asdf book, illustrated by Matt Ley and published by Little Brown 5.
+In October 2015, Ridgewell released his book based on the asdfmovie series, Art is Dead: the asdf book, illustrated by Matt Ley and published by Little Brown 5.
 In 2017, the song "Beep Beep I'm a Sheep" by Canadian musician LilDeuceDeuce, with vocals by Ridgewell and Gabriel Brown, was featured in the dance rhythm game Just Dance 2018.

-In May 2018, Ridgewell uploaded "The Muffin Song", a spin-off song of his Asdfmovie series, in collaboration with Schmoyoho.
-As of July 2025, the video has garnered over 272 million views.
-In 2019, Ridgewell developed a card game based on Asdfmovie in collaboration with Big Potato Games called Muffin Time: The Random Card Game.
+In May 2018, Ridgewell uploaded "The Muffin Song", a spin-off song of his asdfmovie series, in collaboration with Schmoyoho.
+As of January 2026, the video has garnered over 278 million views.
+In 2019, Ridgewell developed a card game based on asdfmovie in collaboration with Big Potato Games called Muffin Time: The Random Card Game.
 He raised over £1,000,000 for the game on Kickstarter.
 A second game, Don't Press That Mine Turtle, raised over £300,000 on Kickstarter.

 Personal life

 He was raised a Jehovah's Witness but no longer practices this faith.
 Despite this, he has expressed belief in a higher power.

-Ridgewell has been open about his struggles with grief, following the death of Edd Gould in 2012, and was diagnosed with depression in 2013.
+Ridgewell has been open about his struggles with grief, following the death of Edd Gould in 2012, and was diagnosed with severe depression in 2013.

 He endorsed the Labour Party in the 2017 United Kingdom general election and expressed his opposition to both Brexit and the Conservative Party.

 In 2021, he was diagnosed with attention deficit hyperactivity disorder.

 On 26 December 2023, Charlie Belle, his long-term partner, announced via Instagram that they had become engaged.
 Ridgewell later revealed he had proposed on Christmas.